 1. Bellingham™: A Beige & Black Granite Alternative

 Like the idea of pairing two quartz countertop designs in your space?
 Bellingham is the perfect design to feature as an island, accented by a perimeter in a complementary Cambria design.
-“I recommend a rich gray like DEVON™ to bring out the darker tones, or even the navy HADLEY™ for a modern take,” says Kath.
-“For an airier look, try one of Cambria’s marble-alternative designs like NEWPORT™ or TORQUAY™.”
+“I recommend a rich gray like Devon™ to bring out the darker tones,” says Kath.
+“For an airier look, try one of Cambria’s marble-alternative designs like Newport™ or Torquay™.”

 A light granite alternative, Berwyn quartz countertops lend intriguing movement and tones to this traditional white kitchen.

 While gray cabinets are a natural complement for Berwyn quartz countertops, this design has endless pairing possibilities.
 “I also love how Berwyn adds dimension to an all-white space, elevates a rustic farmhouse style, and pairs with shades of blue,” adds Kath.
 “As for hardware, I like polished chrome or brushed nickel for a timeless look and matte black for a more contemporary feel.”

 For a similar look with warmer tones, try Cambria Crowndale™, which features a blend of cream, beige, and golden tan.
 “We’ve been seeing a trend toward warmer countertops and Crowndale would fit well with a greige kitchen or bathroom palette,” says Kath.